vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

   image: /images/arc-explained/arc-explained-front.png
 ---

+> _This blog post explains the role and benefits of ARC sealing._

 ## Introduction
 ARC (Authenticated Received Chain) is an email authentication protocol that preserves the authentication results of an email as it travels through multiple intermediaries, such as forwarding services.